Alabama General Contractor License

 - Obtain general liability insurance

-- Obtain worker's compensation insurance (if employee requirements are met)
+- Obtain workers' compensation insurance (if employee requirements are met)

 6. Application Fee